ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 (identity and thus) authenticity of one or both ends of the communication.
 The session key can
 then be used to provide confidentiality and integrity of the transfer of information inside the Secure Channel.
+(Where the handshake did not provide a mutually secure channel, further authentication information can be conveyed by the party not yet authenticated, leading to a mutually secured channel.)
-A well-known example of a such a Secure Channel setup protocol is the TLS {{-tls}} handshake; the TLS record protocol can then be used for secure conveyance.
+A well-known example of a such a
+Secure Channel setup protocol is the TLS {{-tls}} handshake; the TLS record protocol can then be used for secure conveyance.